lg/lg.io/_posts/2015-04-12-run-your-own-high-end-cloud-gaming-service-on-ec2.md

 1. On AWS, create a new EC2 instance.
 Use these settings:
   - Base image should be `Microsoft Windows Server 2012 R2 Base` (since Windows still has all the best games)
   <br>![Windows Server 2012 R2](/assets/ec2win2012.png)
-  - Use a `g2.2xlarge` instance (to get an NVIDIA GRID K520 graphics card)
+  - Use a `g2.2xlarge` instance (to get an NVIDIA GRID K520 graphics card). **Updated Apr 19:** There is no point using any larger instances since all they do is just give you more GPUs you can't use.
   <br>![EC2 GPU class machine](/assets/ec2gpu.png)
   - Use a Spot instance, it's significantly cheaper (1/7th the regular cost) than regular instances
-  - For storage, I recommend at least 60GB (so you can install lots of fancy games)
+  - For storage, I recommend at least 100GB (**Updated Apr 19:** was 60GB) (so you can install lots of fancy games)
   - Also for storage if you're using spot instances, make sure your primary disk doesn't get deleted on termination
   - For the Security Group, i'd recommend just adding type `All traffic`
   - Finally, for the key pair, create a new one since you'll need one for Windows (to retrieve the password)

 1. Once your spot instance is assigned, use Microsoft Remote Desktop to connect to it (get it [here](https://itunes.apple.com/en/app/microsoft-remote-desktop/id715768417?mt=12) on a Mac).
 The username is `Administrator` and the password you'll need to [retrieve from the EC2 Console](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/IIS4.1GettingPassword.html).
-Once inside, make sure to install [TightVNC server](http://www.tightvnc.com/download.php) and use Screen Sharing (on a mac) to connect to the server.
+Once inside, make sure to install [TightVNC server](http://www.tightvnc.com/download.php) and use Screen Sharing (on a Mac, **Updated Apt 19:** or alternatively [Screens](http://edovia.com/screens/#mac) which has better clipboard handling) to connect to the server.
 VNC is necessary so that the server uses the proper video card for rendering.

 1. Install the [NVIDIA K520 drivers](http://www.nvidia.com/download/driverResults.aspx/74642/en-us) from the Nvidia website
 <br>![NVIDIA K520](/assets/nvidiak520.png)